ahew/englo/README.md

 **In order to join with Englo, you have to configure all newly installed components, in the Entando's back office**:

-**Basecamp Configuration**
+* **Basecamp Configuration**
 * Sign in Basecamp;
 * Sign in with your Basecamp ID in the following link [https://integrate.37signals.com/] (https://integrate.37signals.com/);
-* Create your Basecamp Application characterised by a Client ID and Client Secret.
+* Create your Basecamp Application characterised by the Client ID and Client Secret.
-* Configure Basecamp plugin in the _Basecamp Configuration_ page of Entando's Back Office, using _Client ID_ for setting _Application ID_, _Client Secret_ for _Application secret_, your username and password used to access in Basecamp, and using Subscription account number.
+* Configure Basecamp plugin in the _Basecamp Configuration_ page of the Entando's Back Office, using _Client ID_ for setting _Application ID_, _Client Secret_ for _Application secret_, your username and password used to access in Basecamp, and using Subscription account number.
 * Click _Test configuration_; if the Test configuration is successfully verified, you can click on _Save_ button

-**Trello Configuration**
+* **Trello Configuration**

-* Log in to Trello and create a new Team, a new related Board, set the name of the organization;
+* Log in to Trello and create a new Team, a new related Board, set the name of the organization (put in lowercase letters and without white space);
 * Access to the following link: [https://developers.trello.com/get-started] (https://developers.trello.com/get-started);
 * Click on _Get your Application Key_.
 A key and a Secret codes are generated.
 * Configure the Trello Configuration page in Entando's back office.
 You have to set: _jptrello.label.apiKey_ with the _key_ code, _jptrello.label.apiSecret_ with the _Secret_ code, _jptrello.label.organization_ with the _organization's name_.
 * Make the following request [https://trello.com/1/authorize?key=<my_app_key>&name=<my_app_name>&expiration=never&response_type=token&scope=read,write] (https://trello.com/1/authorize?key=<my_app_key>&name=<my_app_name>&expiration=never&response_type=token&scope=read,write) to generate your Token, using your Browser.
 * Click _Test configuration_; if the Test configuration is successfully verified, you can click on _Save_ button.

-**Github Configuration**
+* **Github Configuration**

 * Set _username_ and _passowrd_, the same used to access in Github platform, to configure Github Configuration page in Entando's back Office.
 * Click _Test configuration_; if the Test configuration is successfully verified, you can click on _Save_ button.